puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### Verifying the Installer

 To verify the PE installer, you can import the Puppet Labs public key and run a cryptographic verification of the tarball you downloaded.
-The Puppet Labs public key is certified by Puppet Labs and is available from public keyservers, such as `pgp.mit.edu`,  as well as Puppet Labs.
+The Puppet Labs public key is certified by Puppet Labs and is available from public keyservers, such as `pgp.mit.edu`, as well as from Puppet Labs.
 You'll need to have GnuPG installed and the GPG signature (.asc file) that you downloaded with the PE tarball.

 To import the Puppet Labs public key, run: